Yuno Gasai: Critical response

 In a review for Future Diary, a writer identified as "7mononoke" commented about the "fascinating and toxic" psyche of Yuno, noting how she has shown symptoms of various mental and personality disorders throughout the series, including dissociative identity disorder, borderline personality disorder and antisocial personality disorder.
 7mononoke also points out that Yuno "isn't only memorable as the crazy yandere; she is so much more".
-THEM Anime Reviews described Yuno as being an "standard anime archetype" (yandere), but complimented her development throughout the series, saying that, by the end of Future Diary, she has become a character "worth caring about".
+THEM Anime Reviews described Yuno as being a "standard anime archetype" (yandere), but complimented her development throughout the series, saying that, by the end of Future Diary, she has become a character "worth caring about".
 Reviewing Future Diary, Jacob Chapman of Anime News Network criticized Yuno as being a "slavering yandere".
 The Artifice highlighted the depiction of Yuno and how she jumps back and forth from "just your average adorable middle schooler" to a "raging, calculated, cold-blooded killer".

 Sean Cubillas of Comic Book Resources called Yuno the "poster child" for the Future Diary series, in addition to stating, "Yuno Gasai is possibly the most famous yandere character of all time.
 Whether that's because of her iconic look or the fact that she always keeps the plot unpredictable, Yuno is definitely the spice that keeps the show interesting.
 Yuno can either be the competent protector for Yuki that handles issues with a cool head or just a pure villain that has fans screaming at their TV.
 She's a truly terrifying force that never fails to stick to people's imaginations, and she's carried this series the same way that she carries Yuki."
 Ritwik Mitra of Screen Rant said Yuno is "easily the most entertaining aspect of the entire series".